Kwannnnn/DiamondCaveGame/docs/game-state-protocol.md

 # Game Communication Protocol

+_Group 1 : GameChangers – DHI2V.So_ - Project Server and Client

+---

 The portocol described below contains a list of events clients should be able to intercept (server events), and emit (client events) in order to communicate the logic of the game in a correct manner.

 ## Server Events

 <table>
     <tr>
         <th>Event</th>